 Question: Can you mail me an application?

 Answer: No. Applications are NOT available to be mailed.
 When we open, you can fill out the application online HERE for our Apprenticeship Program.

 Question: Can I personally pick up the application, or can someone else pick up the application for me?

 Answer: No. Applications for the Apprentice Program can be filled out online during our scheduled opening periods only.

 Question: Do I need experience to apply?

 Answer: No. The Apprenticeship Program includes training to bring you up to a minimum level of safety before you are placed on a job.

 Question: If I have related experience, will it help me?

 Answer: Yes and no. You will still need to pass our entrance examination.
 We place all those applicants who meet our eligibility criteria, which includes passing our entrance examination, on the Accepted Applicants List.
-We bring people into our program based entirely upon their score plus the qualifying extra credit such as: a valid commercial driver's license, 2 years of documented experience in similar trade or veteran with 181 days or more and honorably discharged, will receive an additional ten (10) points for each on their overall score.
+We bring people into our program based entirely upon their score plus the qualifying extra credit such as: a valid commercial driver's Class A license (not applicable to Construction Building Inspector classification), and/or veterans with 181 days or more and honorably discharged, will receive an additional ten (10) points on their overall score.
 The applicant must first pass the test with 70% or better score and then additional credit may be given for qualifying extra credit.
-Once you are selected for the program though, any experience you have may help in your initial training--perhaps shortening the initial training time period before you actually begin working for a contractor.
+Once you are selected for the program though, any experience you have may help in your initial training; perhaps shortening the initial training time period before you actually begin working for a contractor.